 I lived in Oosterbeek for a while, and every day I walked past a train bridge with bullet holes from the Battle of Arnhem still in its walls.
-I went around Oosterbeek and Arnhem to find out what other battle traces can still be found.
+I went around Oosterbeek and Arnhem to find out what other battle traces could still be found.
 I also spoke to some inhabitants of Oosterbeek who lived here in 1944 when they were children to find out what it was like to be in the middle of one of the Second World War’s fiercest battles.

 Hell’s Highway; The Road To Arnhem